Buttered Crouton

 2 oz. unsalted butter

-Procedure: In a hot pan over medium heat add the butter, shallots and mirepoix and saut until color starts add the thyme, bay leaf, and peppercorns and chopped duck bones.
+Procedure: In a hot pan over medium heat add the butter, shallots and mirepoix and saut until color starts add the thyme, bay leaf, and peppercorns and pre roasted duck bones.
 Fry together until golden brown.
-Deglaze with red wine, add demi-glace and veal stock---bring to a boil, reduce heat and simmer 10 minutes skimming as needed.
-Thicken with roux and simmer 20 minutes longer.
-Season with salt.
+Deglaze with red wine, add demi-glace and veal stock---bring to a boil, reduce heat and simmer 60 minutes, skimming as needed.

-While simmering caramelize sugar with vinegar, add OJ and lemon juice and reduce by 2/3, about 3 ounces liquid should remain when finished.
+While simmering, caramelize sugar with vinegar and wine (a gastrique is a classic French reduction made with vinegar/wine and sugar), add OJ and lemon juice and reduce by 1/2, about 3 ounces liquid should remain when finished.
 Keep warm and covered with plastic wrap.
 Reduce the Grand Mariner by half, burning off the alcohol.

-Strain the brown duck sauce into a clean pan and add the sugar, vinegar and juice reduction then the reduced Grand Mariner.
+Strain the brown duck sauce into a clean pan bring to a simmer, skimming as needed, then add the gastrique, the reduced Grand Mariner.
 Whisk in the butter and add the zests.
-Serve with crisp roasted duck or sauted duck breast.
-It take a lot of time to make this sauce but it is worth every drop!
+Serve with crisp roasted duck or sauteed duck breast.
+It takes a lot of time to make this sauce but it is worth every drop!
+Keep the duck crisp; don't pour the sauce over the duck, rather around or under it on the serving plate.

 Arrabiata Pasta Sauce--- Spicy hot tomato sauce, hot as the devil!